LinaSachuk/Reactive-Angular-Course-with-RxJs/README.md

 These simplified state management techniques are adequate and sufficient for a large range of applications, and we believe that you should consider them first before thinking of adopting a full-blown state management solution.

 How far can you go with these techniques?
 That's what you will find out in this course.

+## Course Overview

+We are going to start our course by taking a small Angular application that is written in imperative style, and we are going to talk about some of the problems of that approach.
+Then, we are going to refactor the application and explain step-by-step how to implement it in reactive style instead.

+We will explain in detail every RxJs operator that we come across in this course, the first time that we need each operator.

+We are going to start with a fully stateless solution first, but later we are going to improve the user experience by applying some simple RxJs-only state management techniques.
+We are going to use these patterns in order to handle some of the data of the application, as well as the user authentication profile.

+The key element needed to implement lightweight state management is RxJs behavior subjects so we will cover those in detail in the course.
+We will also provide step-by-step reactive style solutions for common UI functionality like loading indicators or error messages.